gabrieudev/url-shortener/README.md

 1. Clone the repository: `git clone https://github.com/gabrieudev/url-shortener.git`
 2. Navigate to the project directory: `cd <path>`
 3. Navigate to the docker directory: `cd docker`
-4. Run the docker compose file to create and initialize the MySQL container: `docker compose up`
+4. Run the docker compose file to create and start the MySQL container: `docker compose up`
 5. Go back to the initial directory: `cd <path>`
 6. Build the project: `./mvnw clean install` (for Windows: `mvnw.cmd clean install`)
 7. Run the application: `./mvnw spring-boot:run` (for Windows: `mvnw.cmd spring-boot:run`)